Skip to content Skip to footer

 Step 1: Planning and Design

 Before the project begins, you must have a clear picture of the desired end use for your garage.
 Will it be used for cars only, or do you need a workspace for a workshop or hobby?
-How many vehicles do you want to have the ability to store?
-Do you want or need additional storage space?
+How many vehicles do you want to store?
+Do you want additional storage space?
 Size the unit to accommodate these needs, as well as to determine what configuration of doors is needed.
-Plan any customization or special features you may want as well.
-It is much easier to customize a container before delivery than to make changes afterwards.
+Plan any customization or special features now — it is much easier to customize a container before delivery than to make changes afterward.

 Step 2: Sourcing Your Container(s)

 Containers come in many different conditions and at a variety of price points.
 A “one-trip” or like-new container will be at the higher end of the cost spectrum.
-There is good savings to be had with used containers, but you still need to make sure it is structurally sound.
-Inspect the container for rust, wear to the floors and door seals.
-Work with a reputable supplier that can handle the container delivery and provide some assurance of the condition of the unit that you receive.
+There are good savings to be had with used containers, but you still need to make sure they are structurally sound.
+Inspect the container for rust, wear to the floors, and door seals.
+Work with a reputable supplier that can handle the container delivery and provide assurance of the condition of the unit you receive.

 Step 3: Site Prep and Foundation

 Site preparation is your next step.
-Clear, level and ensure proper drainage away from the foundation.
+Clear, level, and ensure proper drainage away from the foundation.
 Install the desired foundation system.
-This can range from concrete piers to gravel pad to full concrete slab.
-If you plan on running any underground utilities, this is the time to do it as well.
-It is much more difficult to snake electrical conduit through the walls after the container is in place.
+This can range from concrete piers to a gravel pad to a full concrete slab.
+If you plan on running any underground utilities, this is the time to do it — it is much more difficult to snake electrical conduit through the walls after the container is in place.

 Step 4: Delivery Day